achigbrow/achigbrow.github.io/README.md

 # Simple | Efficient | User Focus

 I am a budding developer, user advocate, and a QA Analyst by trade.
-I believe that everything we build should be simple to use, elegant, and useful.
+I believe that everything we build should be simple both in code and in use, elegant, and useful.
 I am currently an undergraduate student in the Computer Science department at UNM.

 More information about me and my work can be found in my [LinkedIn](https://www.linkedin.com/in/alana-chigbrow-03a40996/).